 (12) “Intern” means an individual who studies as a trainee or apprentice under the direction and control of a designated sponsoring licensee.

 (13) “Manager” means any licensee who directs the activities of licensees at any agency or branch office.
 The manager shall be assigned to and shall primarily operate from the agency or branch office location for which he or she has been designated as manager.
-The manager of a private investigative agency may, however, manage up to three offices within a 150-mile radius of the location listed on the agency’s Class “A” license, provided that these three offices consist of either:

 (14) “Firearm instructor” means any Class “K” licensee who provides classroom or range instruction to applicants for a Class “G” license.